RichardMidnight/pi-safe/README.md

    5) Use the menu to select your SD-card and an image-file-name.

-   6) Watch your image-file get created!
+   6) Watch your image-file get created, shrunk and compressed automatically.

  .